 If you terminated employment after you became eligible for RF CUNY contributions, and you are rehired, then you will be eligible for RF CUNY contributions on the first of the month after the date on which you are rehired if you are otherwise eligible to participate in the Plan.
-Following your rehire, you may commence participation at the Tier IV level regardless of your original date of hire, as described above in the section "Contributions to the Plan".
+Following your rehire, you may commence participation at the Tier IV level, regardless of your original date of hire, if your break in service was more than four months.